Performance Test October 2018

 Launching applications: Microsoft Office (Word, Excel, PowerPoint) and PDF documents are very common.
 We opened and then later closed various documents in Microsoft Office and in Adobe Acrobat Reader.
 The time taken for the viewer or editor application to launch, and afterwards to close, was measured.
 Although we list the results for the first opening and the subsequent openings, we consider the subsequent openings more important, as normally this operation is done several times by users, and optimization of the anti-virus products take place, minimizing their impact on the systems.

-Downloading files: The content of several popular websites is fetched via wget from a local server.
+Downloading files: The content of several common websites is fetched via wget from a local server.

 These specific test results show the impact on system performance that a security product has, compared to the other tested security products.
 The reported data just gives an indication and is not necessarily applicable in all circumstances, as too many factors can play an additional part.
 The testers defined the categories Slow, Mediocre, Fast and Very Fast by consulting statistical methods and taking into consideration what would be noticed from the user’s perspective, or compared to the impact of the other security products.
 If some products are faster/slower than others in a single subtest, this is reflected in the results.